 Charlotte, Abby, and I spent three hours this Sunday afternoon sneaking around the limestone quarry near our house and hiking the mountains behind it.
 It.
 Was.
 Glorious.
 I hadn't been on a good hike since coming home, and I think my soul was just aching to go exploring.
 (Note to self: we all need play time.)

 The quarry itself is dilapidated and beautiful; full of crooked, sagging rooftops covered in thick layers of white dust; twisted pipes and electrical wires trailing like rust-colored jungle vines; windows with missing panes.
-Due to running machinery we couldn't actually explore up close, so we settled for climbing around on the old train and inventing stories about groups of runaways living in the quarry (because it looks like the perfect place for such things).
+Due to running machinery we couldn't actually explore up

 Before the climb |